zopefoundation/zope.testbrowser/README.txt

     >>> browser.headers
     <httplib.HTTPMessage instance...>

-The headers can be accesed as a string:
+The headers can be accessed as a string:

     >>> print browser.headers
     Status: 200 Ok